-- Flexibility implies a highly differentiated, market, and customer-driven mode of creating added value.
+- Flexibility implies a highly differentiated, market-driven, customer-driven mode of value creation.
 Contemporary production and distribution are no longer subject to single-firm activity, but increasingly take the form of networks of suppliers and subcontractors.
-The supply chain bundles together all this by information, communication, cooperation, and, finally, by physical distribution.
+The supply chain bundles all this together through information, communication, cooperation, and physical distribution.

 - Globalization means that the spatial frame for the entire economy has been expanded, implying the spatial expansion of the economy, more complex global economic integration, and an intricate network of global flows and hubs.